 Do you have photographer’s block?
 Could you do with some help to finish and complete a project?
-Would you benefit from feedback about your project, a peer group and the facilities to help you achieve a printed portfolio or project?
+Would you benefit from feedback about your project, a peer group or the facilities to help you achieve a printed portfolio?
 If your answer to any of these questions is yes then this course is for you.

 The aim of this course is for you to develop a body of work, which requires the use of a darkroom.
 You'll have support to help you make decisions regarding the research, development and production of your personal project.

 We have a range of camera equipment for use during the week.
 We also have two fully-equipped professional darkrooms with a wide range of enlargers for both 35mm and medium format film for you to make use of throughout the course.

 You'll be taught through talks, demonstrations and workshops, while practices will be developed through reviewing your own assignments, briefs and discussion.
 The approach to learning is creative and experimental, with individual and personal attention to each student.

 This workshop is aimed at photographers and visual artists using photography who have a personal project in progress.
 You'll have access to the black-and-white and colour darkrooms.
 There will be introductions to both black-and-white and colour printing; however you will already have some experience of working in a darkroom.

 On the course, you'll be given the opportunity to present your current project/work in progress to the group by way of introduction to your working practice.
 There will be introduction to both darkrooms giving you the option to produce either black-and-white or colour prints, depending on your aims.

 You'll learn how to achieve a high standard of print finishing and print mounting for presentation.
 You'll also be encouraged to review and discuss your work with the group to produce a curated series of work by the end of the week.